 Experience a side to Tokyo you won’t see in the busier areas.

-I got recommended this area by an American expat I had met at a Starbucks (don’t judge, it’s one of the few places where you can get free wifi) and he and his Japanese wife said it’s a good place to get away from the usual crowds.
+I got recommended this Tokyo neighbourhood by an American expat I had met in Tokyo where he and his Japanese wife said it’s a good place to get away from the usual tourist crowds.

 They were right.